hsosik/NES-LTER/Attune/ReadME.txt

     https://www.rvdata.us/search/cruise/EN649

 Last is to check each cruise ship-provided data README for notes.

+When new ships are used for future cruises, we may need to add cases to these parsing steps.
+For example, HRS2303 has some weird variable names.

 ***************

 Finally, I ran generate_attune_table_EDI.m to cut AttuneVolTable down to just the files and variables we share with EDI.

+This script has the depth values chosen for each vessel, so we will need to add values if new ships are added

 Questions from Emily 7 Dec 2022: